jejung/heimdall/README.md

 well with TF-IDF matrices.

-It can performs well since it take advantage of probabilities, since the probability of certain words appear on a specific email request type is great.
+It can performs well since it take advantage of probabilities, since the probability of certain words appear on a specific email request type is great, but it needs a lot of training samples.

 ##### KNN